Marketing Management: What Is It and Why Does It Matter?

 Earn a degree

-Most jobs in marketing management require a degree in marketing or a related business field.
-While earning your degree, consider taking modules focusing on consumer behaviour, public relations, computer science, and marketing research.
+Jobs in marketing management typically require a degree in marketing or a related business field.
+Whilst earning your degree, consider taking modules focusing on consumer behaviour, public relations, computer science, and marketing research.
 Depending on your course, you can specialise in a particular marketing area.

-Some students complete internships while earning a degree, which provides hands-on learning opportunities that enhance their CVs.
-Companies may sometimes hire interns after graduation, so it’s a great opportunity to consider if your degree programme does not require it.
+Some students complete internships whilst earning a degree, which provides hands-on learning opportunities that enhance their CVs.
+Companies may sometimes hire interns after graduation, so it’s an excellent opportunity to consider if your degree programme does not require it.

 Build relevant skills